 The camp straddles Shady Creek in an oak/pine woodland.
 Some campers may find the sloping terrain challenging.
 Be prepared to walk up and down hillside paths, both paved and unpaved, and allow yourself enough time to get to class and meals.
 Mid-June weather tends to be sunny and dry, with temperatures ranging from mild to hot during the day, with cool star-lit evenings.

-Each room sleeps 6-10 people in bunks and some queen beds.
+Each room sleeps 4-8 people in bunks and some queen beds (we do NOT have rooms/cabins for just 1 or 2 people).
 All rooms have electric lights and outlets, some rooms have a fan.
 Shared restroom and shower facilities are located nearby.
-Rooms will not be locked.
-Participants must provide their own bedding and towels. (see “What to Bring” below) For those who plan to bring and sleep in their own tents, there are several level, cleared tent sites (but there is no discount on your camp fee if you choose to sleep in a tent).
+Rooms will not be locked. (see “What to Bring” below) For those who plan to bring and sleep in their own tents, there are several level, cleared tent sites near the shared restrooms (but there is no discount on your camp fee if you choose to sleep in a tent).
 Sites for trailers/RVs are very limited, we can accommodate only smaller vehicles, and those sites are assigned on a first-come, first-served basis; there are no electrical/water/waste hookups available.
-If you have roommate preferences, or plan on bringing a tent, or have other considerations, please indicate such on the Return Form.
+If you have roommate preferences, or plan on bringing a tent, or have other considerations, please indicate such on the Return (Payment) Form.

-Meals will be served three times a day in the beautiful dining room and adjoining outdoor patio.
-Breakfast and lunch buffets and family-style dinners will feature a wholesome tasty menu designed to please both adults and children.
+Meals will be served three times a day on the outdoor patio adjoining the beautiful Dining Room – outdoor seating will be available for all who are interested, or inside if you choose.
+Breakfast, lunch and dinner buffets will feature a wholesome tasty menu designed to please both adults and children.
 A fresh salad bar will be available for lunches and dinners.
 Vegetarian meals or special meals will be available only for those who indicate that preference in advance, so please make sure you indicate special needs on the Return Form.
-We can accommodate many special dietary needs but if yours are more restricted than most, our foodie Janice Bedayn will be in touch with you sometime in May.
+We can accommodate many special dietary needs but if yours are more restricted than most, our foodie Heather Grove (email@example.com) will be in touch with you sometime before the start of camp.

 Beer, wine and sodas will be available for purchase; we encourage you to bring your own mugs or bottles (some will be available for purchase at the camp store), for water or other beverages.
 In an effort to reduce waste, we will not be providing disposable cups.
 There will be water jugs available near classes and coffee & tea will be provided at break times.

-OTHER DAYTIME ACTIVITIES: The swimming pool will be open most of the day and some evenings.
-There’s a basketball court and volleyball net, and, the creek!
+The swimming pool will be open most of the day and some evenings.
+There’s a basketball court and volleyball net, siesta, and the creek!

 Before dinner each evening, we gather informally at the “Village Gathering” for a rousing song circle and to listen to cameo performances by some of our younger campers.
 After dinner, there will be dances, impromptu jam sessions and song-sharing throughout the week.
 Special events include: